itsjoekent-archive/dotnyc/README.md

 This website is tiny, it has no dynamic content.
 It does not need serverless functions or a constantly running Node express server.
 Everything can be pregenerated at build time.

+_Why not use a newer trendier build tool, such as [Vite](https://vitejs.dev/), instead of [Webpack](https://webpack.js.org/?_

+[Have you read all of the steps involved to get server side rendering working????](https://vitejs.dev/guide/ssr.html).
+This is a tiny website.
+It does not need all of this complication.

 ## How It Works

 1. Parses [TOML](https://toml.io) files in the `/content` directory.